-Environmental Initiative’s Project Stove Swap helps connect you to a local vendor to swap out your old, inefficient wood burning stove or appliance with a new model.
-Financial incentives to replace your current appliance range from $325 to $10,000 depending on the type of equipment replaced and your income level.
+Project Stove Swap helps connect residents to local vendors to swap out old, inefficient wood burning stoves or appliances with a new model.
+Discounts to swap range from $325 to $10,000 depending on the type of equipment replaced and income level.

-Older wood burning appliances that are used as primary or major heat source in a residence, that consume at least two cords of wood annually and that were manufactured before 1992 are eligible for the program.
+Older wood burning appliances manufactured before 1992, used as primary or major heat source in a household, and that consume at least two cords of wood annually are eligible for the program.
+Eligible equipment includes:

 - Wood stoves and fireplace inserts.

 - Forced air furnaces.

 Due to unexpectedly high demand, Environmental Initiative is not currently accepting new applications for Project Stove Swap.

 Demand for wood stove changeouts are currently exceeding current funding available for the effort.
 Foundations, government agencies, businesses, or individuals interested in supporting Project Stove Swap and expanding our impact can contact Alli Muller, partnership director.

 Why focus on wood smoke?

 Wood smoke is composed of a mix of gases, chemicals, and fine particles.
 The finest particles are small enough to be absorbed by the lungs and enter into the bloodstream, which can cause a variety of health concerns, especially in children, the elderly and people with existing heart, lung or upper respiratory conditions.